xsdg/gqpp/README.md

 The minimal version can display jpegs, pngs and some other formats, but does not have the range of the full version.

-This script file will download to $HOME/bin the latest Continuous Build AppImages for you:
+This script file will download to `$HOME/bin` the latest Continuous Build AppImages for you:

 ```sh
 wget https://raw.githubusercontent.com/BestImageViewer/geeqie/master/scripts/geeqie-download-appimage.sh
 chmod +x geeqie-download-appimage.sh
 ```

 The script can download either the full size or the minimal version of the AppIamge, and sets a symbolic link to the executable file.
-The ```--help``` option lists all options.
+The `--help` option lists all options.

 The full version takes a noticeable time to load, and runs slightly slower than a normal packaged release.
-The above script has the option ```--extract``` which extracts the contents of either AppImage to a sub-directory under $HOME/bin.
+The above script has the option `--extract` which extracts the contents of either AppImage to a sub-directory under `$HOME/bin`.
 With this option the loading and run time is the same as for a packaged release.

 There are also options to install desktop icons, menu items, and to revert to earlier downloaded versions.